 The answer is yes, after you have legally separated, you are free to date as if you are not married.
 But the truth is, you should be careful.
 Anything beyond casual socializing may complicate the divorce process and even negatively affect the outcome when it comes to finances and child custody.
-And, you may not worry about third party claims such as alienation of affection and criminal conversation as they are not valid when legally separated.
+However, you may not worry about third party claims such as alienation of affection and criminal conversation as they are not valid when legally separated.

 North Carolina won’t grant the divorce until the state-mandated one-year physical separation is over.